-This passage clearly states that he'll die but also rise again.
-He'll come back to life again.
-That's the part of the story that the disciples have always struggled with.
+This passage clearly states that he will die but also rise again.
+He will come back to life again.
+That is the part of the story that the disciples have always struggled with.
 They could see the power of Jesus; they could see the grace of Jesus; they could see the miracles that he could do; but they found it tremendously difficult to understand that he needed to suffer and die.
-He told them many times; he warned them but they struggled; they really struggled to understand.
+He told them many times; he warned them but they struggled, they really struggled to understand.
 These two disciples are still wrestling with the same questions in their conversation along the road, until Jesus comes along and illuminates their minds.
 After Jesus had gone, they had that conversation together when they said that their hearts were burning.
 Something amazing was happening, as they were beginning to understand things that have been hidden from them.
 They suddenly began to realise that this death wasn't a disaster; it was a necessary step on the way to salvation.
 The resurrection would come, would follow it and here, they encounter the risen Jesus on the road.

 What an amazing story!
-Things are really beginning to move now, in Jerusalem, because out of the ten resurrection appearances recorded in the New Testament, we now have four that have happened in quick succession.
+Things are really beginning to move in Jerusalem now, because out of the ten resurrection appearances recorded in the New Testament, we have four that have happened in quick succession.
 First, Jesus appears to Mary Magdalene, as recorded in John 20.
 Second, Jesus appears to the other women near the tomb, as recorded in Matthew 28.
 Thirdly, Jesus appears to these two disciples on the road to Emmaus and fourthly, at a similar time, Jesus has appeared to Simon Peter in Jerusalem.
 The appearance to Peter is important.
-We don't have any detail but it's part of helping to prepare him for his central role in the Church that is to come, and to help him recover from the trauma of his denial of Jesus.
+We don't have any detail but it is part of helping to prepare him for his central role in the Church that is to come, and to help him recover from the trauma of his denial of Jesus.